nilic/kubectl-netshoot/README.md

 kubectl netshoot debug my-existing-pod --image-tag v0.5

 # create a debug session on a node
-# netshoot will run in the host namespaces and have host's filesystem mounted at /host
 kubectl netshoot debug node/my-node
 ```

+When running a debug session on a node, `netshoot` will run in the node's network namespace and have node's filesystem mounted at `/host`.

+### Running one-time commands

 Instead of attaching to the shell, you can also run a one-time command directly on the `netshoot` container.
 The command you want to run is specified after `--`: